chrisblammo123/chrisblammo123/README.md

 Mathematics and Data Science student with an interest in robotics, check out my former robotics team's GitHub page: [FRC Team 2470](https://github.com/team2470)

-Always down to discuss the implications of statistics in modern life.

 He/Him